 custom user config files

-The restore will restore the backed up files and data to a freshly installed and working second instance of Tower.
+The restore will restore the backed up files and data to a freshly installed and working second instance of the controller.

-When restoring your system, Tower checks to see that the backup file exists before beginning the restoration.
+When restoring your system, the installer checks to see that the backup file exists before beginning the restoration.
 If the backup file is not available, your restoration will fail.

-Ensure your Tower host(s) are properly set up with SSH keys or user/pass variables in the hosts file, and that the user has sudo access.
+Ensure your controller host(s) are properly set up with SSH keys or user/pass variables in the hosts file, and that the user has sudo access.

-Disk Space: Review your disk space requirements to ensure you have enough room to backup configuration files, keys, and other relevant files, plus the database of the Tower installation.
+Disk Space: Review your disk space requirements to ensure you have enough room to backup configuration files, keys, and other relevant files, plus the database of the platform installation.